-The College offers health consultation services with Teladoc, a telemedicine and virtual healthcare company which provides students with access to doctors, therapists, and specialists, as well as basic prescription services 24/7.
-Likewise, Maude Whatley Health Services provides students with low cost basic health services at the Maude Whatley health facility, which is staffed by medical personnel from Maude Whatley Health Services.
+The College in partnership with Maude Whatley Health Services provides an on-campus health facility that is staffed by medical personnel from Stillman and Maude Whatley Health Services.
 Students are also referred to external medical providers, if necessary.
 Students are encouraged to report to Health Services at the first sign of illness and to use the staff and its resources to prevent illness and promote healthy living.
 Services and the facility are used on a temporary basis.
 Stillman does not provide health/medical insurance for its students.
-Services for uninsured students are available on a sliding fee basis at Maude Whatley Health Services.
+Services for uninsured students are available on a sliding fee basis.